abhi2cool/galaxy-kubernetes-htc-condor/README.md

 ```
 $ sudo su
 [sudo] password for rc:
-root@k8s-agentpool0-12790836-1:/home/rc# mkdir /export
+root@k8s-agent0-12790836-1:/home/rc# mkdir /export
-root@k8s-agentpool0-12790836-1:/export# sudo mount k8s-agentpool0-12790836-0:/export /export
+root@k8s-agent0-12790836-1:/export# sudo mount k8s-agent0-12790836-0:/export /export
 ```
 Repeat these same commands for all the remaining agent nodes in your cluster.
-When you're done updating the last agent node, back out of all your connections all the way to your localhost
+When you're done updating the last agent node, back out of all your connections all the way to your localhost.
+If you get 'permission denied' errors, head back over to the -0 NFS server node and try stopping and starting the service again.

+Do not proceed until the mount is successful.

 ```
 $ exit
-Connection to k8s-agentpool0-12790836-2 closed.
+Connection to k8s-agent0-12790836-2 closed.
 $ exit
-Connection to k8s-agentpool0-12790836-1 closed.
+Connection to k8s-agent0-12790836-1 closed.
 $ exit
-Connection to k8s-agentpool0-12790836-0 closed.
+Connection to k8s-agent0-12790836-0 closed.
 $ exit
-Connection to k8s-agentpool0-12790836-1 closed.
+Connection to k8s-agent0-12790836-1 closed.
 $ exit
-Connection to k8s-agentpool0-12790836-0 closed.
+Connection to k8s-agent0-12790836-0 closed.
 $ exit
-Connection to 52.151.29.14 closed.
+Connection to my.master.node.ip closed.
 rc-cola:~
 ```